RebornBeat/SuiRamp0X/README.md

 Users must comply with their local regulations regarding cryptocurrency and fiat trading.

-SuiRampX is a decentralized platform and does not offer financial or legal advice.
+SuiRamp0X is a decentralized platform and does not offer financial or legal advice.

 8. Limitation of Liability

-SuiRampX, its developers, and affiliates are not liable for losses, damages, or regulatory actions arising from the use of the platform.
+SuiRamp0X, its developers, and affiliates are not liable for losses, damages, or regulatory actions arising from the use of the platform.

 9. Amendments